cockroachdb/docs/v2.0/upgrade-cockroach-version.md

 After upgrading all nodes in the cluster, monitor the cluster's stability and performance for at least one day.

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}During this phase, avoid using any new v2.0.3 features.
+During this phase, avoid using any new v2.0 features.
 Doing so may prevent you from being able to perform a rolling downgrade to v1.1, if necessary.
-Also, it is not recommended to run enterprise <a href="backup.html"><code>BACKUP</code></a> and <a href="restore.html"><code>RESTORE</code></a> jobs during this phase, as some features like detecting schema changes or ensuring correct target expansion may behave differently in mixed version clusters.{{site.data.alerts.end}}
+Also, it is not recommended to run enterprise [`BACKUP`](backup.html) and [`RESTORE`](restore.html) jobs during this phase, as some features like detecting schema changes or ensuring correct target expansion may behave differently in mixed version clusters.
+{{site.data.alerts.end}}

 ## Step 5.
 Finalize or revert the upgrade